 A battery hybrid Service Operation Vessel (SOV) for the offshore wind industry, also attractive for work in O&M (Operation and Maintenance) or construction support.
 Equipped with a large, centrally positioned W2W motion compensated gangway & elevator tower for personnel and cargo transfers.

 Service Operation Vessel (SOV) for the offshore wind industry.
 The X-BOW and X-STERN hull lines improve the ability to stay positioned with little movements for safe transfer of technicians and equipment to the turbines.
-Accommodation for 60 people in single cabins, of which 40 are dedicated to service technicians.
+Upgrade to CSOV 2022/23: Increased accommodation and installation of adjustable gangway.